 There are no requirements to join the club.
 Yeromian encourages that Pierce students bring their friends and families along with them on the hikes.

-The club encourages members to have the correct hiking supplies.
+The club encourages members to have the correct hiking supplies when hiking the Valley of Flowers Trek.
 This includes hiking shoes, hiking sticks, water, snacks and a hiking backpack.

 Each semester starts with easy hikes but progresses to more challenging hikes throughout the semester.

 “I love nature and I love to hike,” said Kris Edwards, who joined the club in support of his boyfriend William.